cn0047/stash/ed/go/README.md

 The comma-ok assignment asks whether it is possible to convert interface value to some type.
 <br>
-Interface values are represented as a two-word pair giving a pointer to information about the type stored in the interface and a pointer to the associated data.
+Interface values are represented as a two-word pair: the concrete value assigned to the interface variable, and that value's type descriptor.

 ````golang
 type Logger interface {